 Most face to face appointments have now been made into a telephone appointment instead, so please make sure you mobile is on and charged.
 All health reassessment appointments have been suspended for three months.
 If you are due to attend a jobcentre appointment, but can’t because you are self-isolating or unwell, special arrangements will be put in place and appointments rescheduled.
 Mandatory work search and work availability will also be

 removed to account for a period of sickness.

 If your income reduces because you are unwell, have to self-isolate, or are caring for someone in your household who is affected, your Universal Credit should change to take this into account.
 The Minimum Income Floor (which applies to the self-employed) will also be relaxed for those affected by COVID-19.

-We are asking all visitors to extra care schemes to wear face masks and use the hand sanitising facilities when visiting.
+We are in touch with all extra care and sheltered housing residents to provide help and support.
+We are asking all visitors to extra care schemes including Chesil Lodge to wear face masks and use the hand sanitising facilities when visiting.

 Communal lounges and guest rooms at both extra care schemes and sheltered sites are currently closed with no activities taking place.

 We have services in place to check on rough sleepers on a daily basis which ensure people are well, provided with up to date public health information and critically, not displaying symptoms of COVID-19.
 We are sourcing a variety of accommodation options to ensure rough sleepers can self-isolate for a minimum of seven days.
 Alongside key partners, we are monitoring this situation extremely carefully taking account all relevant guidance as it is published, to ensure that the needs of vulnerable homeless people are met.

 For all information about rough sleeping in the district visit here